175-151-Great Vocals

 Writer/Composer: Bobbie Gentry (1969)

-Bobbie Gentry did a great job with writing / singing this record, but Reba takes it to new levels with her perfect diction, her Country sound, and her sharp defiant delivery.
-This American singer has an instantly recognizable voice and owns the 1980s and1990s as the bestselling female Country artist from 1980 on, selling millions of albums and racking up more big hits than any of her contemporaries.
-She also is an accomplished actress and entertainer.
-In this special story song of survival against all odds, she delivers in a beautiful expressive contralto voice, able to pack low and high notes in a very short space as she does here…Superb!
-Wow!
+Bobbie Gentry did a wonderful job with writing and singing this song, but American Country singer, Reba, takes it to a new level with her perfect phrasing, her Country twang, and her sharp defiant delivery.
+She has an instantly recognizable voice and owns the 1980s / 1990s as the bestselling female Country artist from that era on, selling millions of albums, racking up more big hits than any of her contemporaries.
+Also, an accomplished actress / entertainer, in this special story song of survival against all odds, she delivers in a beautiful expressive contralto voice, able to pack low and high notes in a very short space as she does here.
+With no spiritual core and without a prayer, Mama sends her packing, blaming their poverty, “Here’s your one chance, Fancy, don’t let me down.” …Perseveringly Honest!

 169. PIE JESU “Requiem” (1987)